-This world-class institute will create a unique environment equipped with cutting edge technology to encourage collaboration and a multidisciplinary approach.
+This world-class institute is a unique environment equipped with cutting edge technology to encourage collaboration and a multidisciplinary approach.

-Charles Manby, Senior partner at Goldman Sachs is Chair of the Create The Change board and we are extremely grateful to him for his generosity and support throughout the campaign:
+Charles Manby, Senior partner at Goldman Sachs was Chair of the Create The Change board and we are extremely grateful to him for his generosity and support throughout the campaign:

 As Chairman and donor to this campaign I believe the Francis Crick Institute will create something significant for generations to come.

-Charles leads 19 philanthropists from a wide range of disciplines who all bring their expertise to the project and whose support was integral to the success of the campaign:
+Charles lead 19 philanthropists from a wide range of disciplines who brought their expertise to the project and whose support was integral to the success of the campaign: